qoco-org/qoco-benchmarks/README.md

 python run_maros.py && python analyze_maros.py
 ```

+Before running the benchmark problems, the user must generate the cvxgen solvers using the problem files in the `cvxgen/problems/` directory and place them in a directory called `generated_solvers/` within the `cvxgen/` directory.

-To run the benchmark problems, first create an empty directory called `generated_solvers/` in the root of this repository then run
+To run the benchmark problems, run

 ```
 python generate_solvers.py && python run_benchmarks.py
 ```
-Before running the benchmark problems, the user must generate the cvxgen solvers using the problem files in the `cvxgen/problems/` directory and place them in a directory called `generated_solvers/` within the `cvxgen/` directory.

 ## Citing
 ```